 A life of ease and peace was interrupted when I was a little girl by the arrival of the white men.
 Each day the population increased and the Indians feared the invaders and great consternation prevailed….as gold excitement advanced, we were moved again and again, each time in haste.
 Indian children….when taken into town would blacken their faces with dirt so the newcomers would not steal them….

-Stories of the enslavement of hundreds of Indians can be found among Pomo Indians on the western edge of Clear Lake in the early American period.
+Stories of the enslavement of hundreds of California Indians can be found among Pomo Indians on the western edge of Clear Lake in the early American period.
 In 1847 Andrew Kelsey (after whom the town of Kelseyville is named) and Charles Stone occupied an adobe house on the southern shore of Clear Lake.
-Their stock grazed Pomo lands bordering the western shores of the lake, and they maintained their home with Indian slave labor.
+Their stock grazed Pomo lands bordering the western shores of the lake, and they maintained their home with California Indian slave labor.
 According to Scotts Valley Chief Augustine, “Stone and Kelsey used to tie up the Indians and whip them if they found them out hunting on the ranch anywhere and made a habit of abusing them generally.”
 Both Stone and Kelsey sold local Pomo men, women and children to American immigrants living to the south.